Grand National Tournament Qualification Procedures

 - Ignoring the MAXT restriction, the total number of eligible tournaments competed in the event by each tied competitor/team.
 If a tie still exists,

-- A randomization methodology (See Note 10).
+- A randomization methodology.

 12. Minimum participation.

 Competitors/teams only need to compete in one eligible event at one eligible tournament to be included in the Points Race.
-However, there are three qualification benefits for competing at more tournaments:

 13. Grand National Tournament qualification.